cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework3/Part1.md

   B --> D;
 ```

-Above sections will be explained in detail in the following sections.
+The above sections will be explained in detail in the following sections.

 ## Pixel Sample Generation